annalisa144/reverdecer/_posts/2018-08-26-our-favorite-mistakes.md

 Here's an abbreviated gallery of mistakes we've made:

 We've been baking in [our grill](https://reverdecer.annalisagross.com/2018/08/08/our-grill/) and it doesn't really work.
 Takes forever even if we use the smallest containers we have.
 When we don't have room to fit containers inside (they can't get too close to the flame) I've put some on top, and once, when moving a pyrex bowl to the side, it shattered.
-Must've been too cold on the grill's sidetable (can't imagine how that can be cold, but clearly it was).
+Must've been too cold on the grill's side table (can't imagine how that can be cold, but clearly it was).
 We've lost more dishes to the concrete floor, but thanks to Capula we have enough.

 First time we went to Costco we ended up with a box of sugar packets, rather than a box of sugar.
 We could blame it on not reading the Spanish carefully, but truly, I made the same mistake in the US years ago!